The Squash That You Need To Try

 Acorn, butternut, delicata, spaghetti, calabaza, and kabocha, are names of squash varieties that I can pick up for ONE dollar per pound or LESS from my local farmers.

-What to do?
-Well, when I have a food conundrum, I don't know about you, but I consult the internet.
+What to do when wanting to try a new squash?
 I decided to take on acorn squash because it is so freakin' cute!
 Check these babies out:

 acornsquash